 Many, both within Christian communities and beyond, are held captive by ideologies that limit the full scope of God’s mercy in Christ to demographic groups defined sociologically by certain beliefs, behaviors or experiences.
 The Reformation teaching that Christ’s life flows through faith into a life of service to the neighbor is especially liberating in a culture that makes religious life into a demonstration of one’s own worthiness and privilege to the disadvantage of others.

-How is the ELCA observing the 500th anniversary of the Reformation?
+How did the ELCA observe the 500th anniversary of the Reformation?

-In all of these activities, the ELCA seeks to find in this historic milestone an occasion to give a confident and joyful witness of the life and freedom in Jesus Christ that is for all.
+Engagement during the anniversary year encompassed a breadth of activity, largely public witness events intended to give a confident and joyful witness of the life and freedom in Jesus Christ that is for all.